M5-branes Probing Flux Backgrounds

 is employed.
 We introduced the constants $\ell_i$ in \eqref{l_i_expression}, and the intersection matrix $\mathcal{K}_{uv}$ is explicitly written in \eqref{Kuv_intersection_matrix}, whereas the definitions of the other auxiliary functions are recorded in appendix \ref{cohomology_class_representatives_appendix}.

 For concreteness, let us we focus on the natural basis of homology classes that we described towards the end of section \ref{geometric_setup_section}.
-It is straightforward to deduce that the choice of basis-four-cycles,
+It is straightforward to deduce that the choice of basis four-cycles,

 can be equivalently written in terms of the coefficients,

 Note that we used the two four-cycle sum rules \eqref{four_cycles_sum_rules} to determine the coefficients in the latter two lines.
 The two-cycles that are Poincar\'{e}-dual to the basis four-cycles satisfy